UPDATED: Cat-A-Tonic announces July 31 closure plans

 The Cat-A-Tonic cat cafe on Union Street in Oldham

-Less than a year after opening its doors for the first time, Oldham town centre cat cafe Cat-A-Tonic has announced that it plans to close in the summer.
+Barely a year after opening its doors for the first time, Oldham town centre cat cafe Cat-A-Tonic has announced its closure date.

 Based near Oldham Central Metrolink stop on Union Street, the cafe was initially billed as 'just the right tonic for those looking to enjoy a brew and a catch-up with their feline counterparts'.